South African Quick Brief (2026)

 Forming a coalition government is not without its challenges.
 Key issues include:

 - Policy Alignment: Ensuring that coalition partners agree on core policies is critical.
-Divergent views on issues like land reform, economic policy, and social programs must be reconciled.
+Divergent views on issues like land reform, economic policy, and social programmes must be reconciled.

 - Leadership and Cabinet Positions: Negotiating leadership roles and cabinet positions requires careful balancing to ensure all parties feel adequately represented.